 HIKING & WALKING TRAILS-PRESERVES

 *Cedar Tree Neck Wildlife Sanctuary (Indian Hill Rd.
 Off of State Rd. for 2 mi, and then turn right 1 mi onto Obed Daggett Rd.), and occasionally steep, rocky, dirt road to the parking lot, free.
-Daily 8:30am-5:30pm 300 acres with trails through woods, beach, ponds, brook, dunes, hilltop view.
+Daily 8:30am-5:30pm.
+300 acres with trails through woods, beach, ponds, brook, dunes, hilltop view.
 Bathing and picnicking prohibited.
 Owned by Sheriff’s Meadow Foundation.
 508-693-5207

 *Mayhew Chapel and Indian Burial Ground (off Indian Hill Rd., off State Rd) are suffused with history.
-The tiny chapel built in 1829 to replace and earlier one, and a memorial plaque are dedicated to the pastor Thomas Mayhew, Jr. leader of the original colonists who landed at Edgartown in 1642.
-Mayhew was noted fro his fair dealings with the local Wampanoags.
+The tiny chapel built in 1829 to replace an earlier one, and a memorial plaque are dedicated to the pastor Thomas Mayhew, Jr. leader of the original colonists who landed at Edgartown in 1642.
+Mayhew was noted for his fair dealings with the local Wampanoags.
 Within a few years, he had converted a number of them to Christianity.
 Called Praying Indians, they established a community here called Christiantown.

 An overgrown wildflower garden grows near the chapel.
 Beyond the boulder with the plaque are the rough-hew stones marking Native American grave mounds-the dead are not named, for fear of calling down evil spirits.
-Behind the chapel is the beginning of the Christiantown Woods loop trail, which leads to lookout tower.
+Behind the chapel is the beginning of the Christiantown Woods loop trail, which leads to a lookout tower.
 You’ll find a map at the head of the trail